‘The Bachelor’ Winner Reveals She’s Moving To LA For Nick Viall

 After the proposal of a lifetime, Nick Viall and his fiancee are headed to the City of Angels!
 Nick’s lucky lady revealed that she is ready to pack her things and start a life with him in LA — a place they’ve both never lived before!
 Find out what’s next for the newly engaged couple!

+Although the topic has been a huge issue for them throughout the season, Vanessa revealed that their decision to move to LA “wasn’t an issue.”
+She even admitted that she actually would be “OK” coming to the states.
+The Toronto native is super excited to move because she’s actually putting together a charity for people living with disabilities, so she plans to “bring a piece of Montreal” with her to the U.S. Amazing!

-“I’m not going to sugarcoat things, some days are tougher than others,” Vanessa has said of her relationship with Nick since the show wrapped.
-“There were moments where I had to understand nick the bachelor and nick the guy I was dating.
-It was hard sometimes to separate the two.”
+Vanessa may have gotten the final rose, but she did admit that things haven’t been that easy.
+“I’m not going to sugarcoat things, some days are tougher than others,” she said of her relationship with Nick since the show wrapped.
+“There were moments where I had to understand Nick The Bachelor and Nick the guy I was dating.
+It was hard sometimes to separate the two… I love him and we love each other, but there have been days that have been difficult.”
+Wow.

 ‘The Bachelor’: Nick Viall Finale Pics — See The Proposal & More

-It’s certainly been a wild ride for Nick and Vanessa throughout season 21 of The Bachelor.
-Although they’ve had instant chemistry from day one, Vanessa has not been shy about her reservations about Nick and the details of life together after the cameras stop rolling.
+Although it ended in a fairytale, it’s certainly been a wild ride for Nick and Vanessa throughout season 21 of The Bachelor.
+While they had instant chemistry from day one, Vanessa was not been shy about her reservations about Nick and the details of life together after the cameras stopped rolling.
 In the finale, Vanessa didn’t seem willing to uproot her life and leave Canada, so that life compromise was one of her biggest concerns.
 So, we’re happy to hear that they’ve found a way to make things work.

 We’ll have to wait and see if Nick and Vanessa drop anymore steamy details about their future in the coming weeks since they’ll be on a huge press tour to dish all about the finale!